-- 78. A redress application may be withdrawn by a request in writing from the applicant to the Scottish Ministers at any time before a determination is made under section 34.
-This means that an application may be withdrawn even after an initial determination has been made in relation to it under section 36 (where applicable).
-In relation to "writing", see paragraph 49 of these Notes. - 79.
+- 85. A redress application may be withdrawn by a request in writing from the applicant to the Scottish Ministers at any time before a determination is made under section 34.
+In relation to "writing", see paragraph 54 of these Notes. - 86.
 The Scottish Ministers must notify Redress Scotland of this request as soon as is practicable.
-Where Redress Scotland is notified of such a request, Redress Scotland must bring any further determinations which relate to the application to an end. - 80.
-Where an application is withdrawn, it is to be treated for the purpose of section 22(3)(a) as though the application had never been made, unless the applicant, prior to withdrawing the application, received a fixed rate payment by way of an initial determination under section 36.
-The relevance of this is discussed further at paragraph 41 of these Notes.
+Where Redress Scotland is notified of such a request, Redress Scotland must bring any further determinations which relate to the application to an end. - 87.
+Where an application is withdrawn, it is to be treated for the purpose of section 22(3)(a) as though the application had never been made.
+The relevance of this is discussed further at paragraph 46 of these Notes.